hadi-heydarzade89/motorola/public_html/wp-content/plugins/wp-rest-api-authentication/README.txt

 	The plugin provides you with more security of Basic auth token validation using a highly secure HMAC algorithm.

 = Does this plugin enable the authentication for my custom-built REST endpoints? =
-	Yes, the plugin supports the authentication for custom-built REST endpoints using rest_api_init or register_route.
+	Yes, the plugin supports the authentication for custom-built REST endpoints using rest_api_init or register_rest_route.

+= Does this plugin disable REST APIs of WordPress? =
+	Yes, this plugin by default disables all the WP REST APIs which can only be accessed with allowed authentication and authorization but it provides a feature where you can choose which particular endpoints you want to disable and which one to make accessible publicly.

 = How do log in and register WordPress users using the WordPress REST API endpoint? =
 	This plugin provides this HTTP POST endpoint `wp-json/api/v1/token` also called as WordPress login API endpoint in which you can pass the user's WordPress credentials and this endpoint will validate the user and return you with the appropriate response.